 Last week, First National Bank Of Omaha announced it will not renew a contract with the NRA to issue an NRA-branded Visa card.
 Companies that have historically offered discounts or incentive programs to NRA members – like Hertz, Best Western and MetLife – have ended their relationship with the association and United and Delta airlines have both cut marketing ties with the NRA.

-People want to feel good about how they spend their money and will often chose a product or service because they agree with a brand’s social or political stance.
+People want to feel good about how they spend their money and will often choose a product or service because they agree with a brand’s social or political stance.

 Just yesterday the online dating app, Tinder launched a campaign to diversify emoji.
 The company held a global survey in which 52 percent of respondents felt that interracial couples were underrepresented by emoji, memes and GIFs.
 In response, the dating app created a 60 second video spot to promote diversity in emoji and set up a petition on Change.org so the public could join them in furthering their cause.